harshpreet931/EduBridge/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Head over to [http://localhost:3000](http://localhost:3000) to see the app in action.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Learn More
+## 📖 Learn More About Next.js

-To learn more about Next.js, take a look at the following resources:
+Dive deeper into the capabilities of Next.js:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) – Unlock Next.js' powerful features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) – Follow the official interactive tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can also explore the [Next.js GitHub repository](https://github.com/vercel/next.js) for more insights, and we'd love to hear your feedback and contributions!

-## Deploy on Vercel
+## 🚢 Deploying on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Want to take this project live?
+The easiest way is by deploying on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the platform built by the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For detailed deployment instructions, check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment).